A few weeks ago, I shared an article about annual planning (and how Capitalogix does it.)

 - Pre-sort your vitamins into daily doses, and keep them by the coffee machine.

-- Enjoy listening to music, audiobooks, or podcasts during your "exercise time."
+- Enjoy listening to music or a book/podcast during your "exercise time."
 Dedicating time to something doesn't mean you can't be multitasking.

-- Park at the end of the parking lot, so you get to walk.
+- Choose to walk the dogs or park at the end of the parking lot, so you get to walk.

 You get the idea.
 Get in the habit of looking for ways to create better habits.
 What habits could you alter slightly to make a big difference?
 Which things can you automate or outsource?